-The first is that customer-centricity really requires work.
-You have to understand the needs of your customers and you have to keep in step with them as they adapt.
+The first is that a customer-centric strategy really requires work.
+You have to understand the needs of your customers, and you have to keep in step with them as they adapt.
 We as a company have gained an understanding over many decades of work in the rare disease community and that has allowed us to address the needs of these patients.

 The second is that we are seeing radical change.
 While things are changing, it is important to identify the common denominator and stay focused on your objectives.
 In the case of CSL Behring, it is the patient.